jefcooper/fem-rest-countries-api-with-color-theme-switcher/README.md

 ### To Do

-- Search bar layout with region selection dropdown
+- ~~update selection on each character typed, with setTimeout to wait for pause in typing~~
+- ~~escape key on input to clear,~~ maybe a clickable X on the right to do same with mouse.
+- detail page formatting

 ### Extra Features

-- permalink for country details page
+- ~~permalink for country details page~~
 - permalink for region selection
 - paginated infinite scrolling on search result
 - use IntersectionObserver to hydrate content such as flag and country details when it's scrolled into view